lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

       :diff: eabm_tutorial_04_simulation_SConstruct

 A previous tutorial constructed the ``simulation_variables`` and the ``substitution_dictionary`` variables.
-The ``simulation_variables`` dictionary is used to define simulation parameters for SCons project definition and script command line interfaces.
+The ``simulation_variables`` dictionary is used to define simulation parameters for SCons project configuration and script command line interfaces.
 The ``substitution_dictionary`` is constructed from the ``simulation_variables`` dictionary to apply the parameter substitution syntax (leading and trailing ``@`` character) to each variable name for use with the ``copy_substitute`` method as introduced in the current tutorial.